joshuaSweetkindSinger/table_io/README.md

 ## Architecture Details

-The infrastructure defines three main types of objects: Reader, Writer, and Record.
+The architecture is implemented by two files: `table_io.rb`, and `'pipe.rb'.
+The latter implements the foundational pipe functionality through a base class called StreamProcessor.
+The file `table_io.rb' implements three more base classes: Reader, Writer, and Record.
+This is the main file to look at in order to understand the architecture.

 ### Record
 A Record object is a generic representation of a record in a table: it maps column names to their values.